apache/iotdb/docs/UserGuide/Query-Data/Fill-Null-Value.md

 # Fill Null Value

-When performing segment aggregation on a time series, there may be no data for a certain period of time, and the aggregated result of this segment of data is null, but this kind of null value is not conducive to data visualization and analysis, and the null value needs to be filled.
+When executing some queries, there may be no data for some columns in some rows, and data in these locations will be null, but this kind of null value is not conducive to data visualization and analysis, and the null value needs to be filled.

 Fill null value allows the user to fill the query result with null values according to a specific method, such as taking the previous value that is not null, or linear interpolation.
 The query result after filling the null value can better reflect the data distribution, which is beneficial for users to perform data analysis.